elastic/app-search-php/README.md

 The custom generator will be built and launched using the following Open API spec file : `resources/api/api-spec.yml`.

-You can then commit and PR your endpoint code and modified the api-spec files.
+You can then commit and PR your endpoint code, and modify the api-spec files.

-The client class may be changed in some case.
+The client class may be changed in some cases.
 Do not forget to include it in your commit!

 ## FAQ 🔮